 Cannabis: Nielsen and Headset

 As cannabis use has become legal in many parts of the United States and around the world for both medical and recreational use, organizations are quickly seizing on this booming market.

-Nielsen, Headset, and Deloitte recently formed a strategic alliance to provide market insights into cannabis consumption in Canada.
+Nielsen and Headset recently formed a strategic alliance to provide market insights into cannabis consumption in Canada.
 This will allow clients to understand the competition, leverage opportunities, and be industry trendsetters.